eulogy FAQ

 Yes, you can include religious or spiritual elements in a eulogy, especially if faith was an important part of the deceased’s life.
 However, consider the wishes of the family and the nature of the audience.
 If the service is non-religious, or if attendees come from diverse backgrounds, focus on universal themes of love, kindness, and legacy, while keeping religious references more general.

-What if I never knew the deceased personally?
+What if I never knew the deceased person personally?

 If you’re delivering a eulogy for someone you didn’t know well, it’s still possible to give a meaningful tribute by speaking to those who knew them best.
 Gather stories, memories, and reflections from family members, friends, or colleagues to create a eulogy that reflects the person’s life and impact.
 In this case, you’ll serve more as a voice for those closest to the deceased, which can still be a powerful and comforting role.